 - Wash your hands thoroughly before bringing a cannabis product to your mouth

 - Choose safer, not-smoking ways to use cannabis, that do not directly impact your lungs

 Following Canada’s Lower-Risk Cannabis Use Guidelines can also help to reduce your risk of harms.

-If you are struggling with substance use, do not hesitate to reach out for help through the resources listed on our Getting Help page, or by visiting the links below:
+If you are struggling with substance use, do not hesitate to reach out for help through the resources listed on our Mental and Emotional Health during COVID-19 web page, or by visiting the links below:

-- Wellness Together Canada: Mental Health and Substance Use Support – This new website provides free online resources, tools, apps and connections to trained volunteers and qualified mental health professionals when needed.
+- Wellness Together Canada: Mental Health and Substance Use Support provides free online resources, tools, apps and connections to trained volunteers and qualified mental health professionals when needed

-- ConnexOntario provides free and confidential health services information for people experiencing problems with alcohol and drugs, mental illness and/or gambling.
-Support is available via telephone, chat and email 24/7.
-Call 1-866-531-2600 or visit their website.
+- ConnexOntario provides free and confidential health service information for people experiencing problems with alcohol and drugs, mental illness and/or gambling via 24/7 telephone (1-866-531-2600), chat and email